SalomePlatform/sat/doc/src/usage_of_sat.rst

 Which products go into the base
 -------------------------------

-The application developer has the possibility to declare that a products will go by default in the base.
+The application developer has the possibility to declare that a product will go by default in the base.
 He uses for that the keyword 'base' in the install_dir key within the product configuration file (products pyconf) : *install_dir : 'base'*
 It is done usually for products that are considered as prerequisites.